Rapptz/discord.py/docs/migrating.rst

 - :attr:`File.filename` will no longer be ``None``, in situations where previously this was the case the filename is set to `'untitled'`.

-- :attr:`Message.application` will no longer be a raw `dict` of the API payload and now returns an instance of :class:`MessageApplication`.
+- :attr:`Message.application` will no longer be a raw :class:`dict` of the API payload and now returns an instance of :class:`MessageApplication`.

 :meth:`VoiceProtocol.connect` signature changes.
 --------------------------------------------------